sgonzalezdev/plasmaapi/README.md

 2. **Easy to code:** Neat documentation that saves you time while integrating the source to your projects.
 It is as simple as adding the app (email_api) to seetings.py
 3. **Short:** Avoiding complex functions, easy, fast and well-documented reducing bugs and allowing scalability

+## Features

+**Release Version: 0.1.0**

-**Easy Email Template:** This API integrates a default HTML template, so you are freely to include your own customized email template.
+-Send an email with a customized email template from contact form.
+The URL=“/send_email” integrates a default HTML template, so you are freely to include your own customized email template

 ## Installation

  1. Create and activate a virtual environment using commands: python3 -m venv env and source /bin/activate
  2. Pip install -r requirements.txt
- 3. Pip install -t 'directory' plasmaapi
+ 3. Download or clone this git repo and put it inside your env
  4. Run your server using command: python manage.py runserver

 ### Please note the complete documentation is located on index page.
 If you need help or assistance, please contact the user sgonzalezdev or email him at sgonzalezdev@gmail.com